hazelfazel/tuersteher/README.md

 <h3>End of configuration</h3>

-The configuration file shall always end with the following line:
+The configuration file shall always end with the following line, *followed by a blank line*:

 <pre>
 [EOF]

 </pre>

 Please note that Türsteher does not accept the configuration file and does not load the driver if it is not completed with [EOF].